OIM3640/resources/project.md

 - Your team should consist of no more than two students, although you may opt to work individually.
 - Create a new **public** GitHub repository for your team project, with one team member as the owner and the other as a contributor. **Each team member must submit the URL of the project’s GitHub repository on Canvas.**
 - At the beginning of the `README.md` file, list the names of all team members.
-- (Optional) It’s recommended to establish a Slack channel within our class workspace for easier project communication.
+- (Optional) It’s recommended to create a Slack channel within our class workspace for easier project communication.
 - Schedule a meeting with the professor, or communicate via email or Slack, to discuss potential project ideas before the next deadline.

 ### Tips for Team Formation